Addiction treatment at Priory during COVID-19

 Being an inpatient during lockdown

-As the everyday lives of millions of Britons have been altered and we are all practising self-isolation, some of our teams are finding that people are using this time of national lockdown as an opportune period for self-improvement and to undergo addiction rehabilitation.
+As the everyday lives of millions of Britons have been altered and we are all practising self-isolation, some of our teams are finding that people are using this time of national lockdown as an opportune period for self-improvement and to undergo private addiction rehab.

 Feeling isolated is something people with addiction may experience.
 While necessary, enforced isolation has the potential to exacerbate someone with addiction’s feelings of isolation further.
 Connection to others is key in recovery.
 While this connection may need to look different currently, it continues to be a key element of our addiction treatment.